 - CHOICE B

 Three-card spreads are also great for simple Yes/No questions: The Yes/No Spread:

 The center card counts twice.

-Inspired by John Gilbert, James Ricklef used this smart variation on the Yes/No Spread in his excellent book Tarot Tells the Tale.
+Inspired by John Gilbert, James Ricklef used this smart variation on the Yes/No Spread in his excellent book Tarot Reading Explained (originally Tarot Tells the Tale).
 (By the way, this is one of the best books available for learning how to read the cards.
-It features practical advice and entertaining examples that demonstrate the techniques.)
+The “Yes, If” Spread features practical advice and entertaining examples that demonstrate the techniques.)

 - YES, IF . . .

 - NO, IF . . .